-The research team studied the biodiversity and abundance of marine species across a wide range of depths and locations.
-The aim is to discover which physical and biological factors affect species distribution and how biogenic structures (i.e. structures created by marine creatures) influence biodiversity and the connectivity of communities.
+The research team studied the richness and abundance of marine species across a wide range of depths and locations.
+The aim was to investigate how which physical and chemical factors can affect species distribution and how biogenic structures (i.e. structures created by marine creatures) influence biodiversity and the connectivity of communities.
 The marine species being studied fall into three main groupings:

 - Pelagic & Neustonic: Organisms that live suspended in seawater (pelagic) or on top of the water or just under the surface (neustonic).